 Sometimes these changes are purely for useability purposes.

-As an example, here is an article that talks about some of the more recent security gaps in WordPress plugins that were closed by subsequent plugin updates.
+As an example, here is an article that talks about a recent security gap in the Elementor WordPress plugin that was closed by subsequent plugin updates.

 2. Use strong passwords and update them regularly